davidnugent2425/f1tenth_gym/README.md

 ...
 ```

-Now if you run the simulator.py file again, it now uses our SimpleDriver
+Now if you run the simulator.py file again, it uses our SimpleDriver

 ```bash
 $ py simulator.py